alecramsay/pg/docs/about.markdown

 permalink: /about/
 ---

-This analysis covers the 37 states with three or more congressional districts.
+This analysis covers the 37 states apportioned three or more congressional districts in the 2020 census.
 States with only two congressional districts were excluded, because the baseline districts aren't interesting.

 ## Data